mgijax/pdfdownload/README.md

-# plosdownload
+# pdfdownload
-Automates downloading of desired PDF files for articles from PLOS journals.
+Automates downloading of desired PDF files for articles from selected journals from PubMed Central and Elsevier's SciDirect.